plprofetes/advent_of_code/README.md

 * autocasting up for comparison when comparing Numbers? ie. U8 -> U32, cannot screw that, right?
   * upcasting to USize or ISize would be handy as well
 * C#'s async / await - on async keyword they pack the rest of the body in a promise, that is fulfilled later, magically.
 In Pony one has to deal with Promises, which is kinda cumbersome
+* WARN if lambda has assignments on variables with the same names as local variables - they would not be changed! it may be misleading.
+* debugger, any, really

 ## Day 2